 First Year Seminars

 Each seminar explores the common theme of Crossing Borders.
-First Year Seminars feature a student Academic Mentor, selected to work closely with both students and the instructor.
+First Year Seminars feature a student Academic Mentor, a student selected to work closely with students and the instructor.

 Academic Mentors are 3rd and 4th year students who provide academic assistance for first year students.
 The AM program is coordinated by the Director of the Writing and Learning Center and allows selected students the opportunity to develop their teaching and leadership skills.